 FAQs

-How long does it take for the clusters to set properly?
+How long do the clusters take to set in the fridge?

 Final Thoughts